 Now fully recovered and cancer-free, Diana is enjoying time with her family.
 “They have been a tremendous support through all of this,” she said.

 Our Community’s Support Is Appreciated

-Allegiance Health is grateful to our community for supporting the recent renovation of our Gayle M. Jacob Cancer Center through donations to the Allegiance Health Foundation.
+Henry Ford Allegiance Health is grateful to our community for supporting the recent renovation of our Gayle M. Jacob Cancer Center through donations to the Henry Ford Allegiance Health Foundation.
 Your generous gifts make it possible for us to provide the highest quality cancer care in a truly healing environment.
 Last summer, the Cancer Center received a gift of $31,000 from the 37th annual Tony Open Golf Outing, which took place at the Country Club of Jackson.

 “We deeply appreciate the generosity of the Tony Open,” said Foundation President Chad Noble.
 “Both of our organizations are passionate about ensuring that top quality cancer care is available close to home.
-Allegiance views this gift as an affirmation of our efforts, as well as an encouragement to do even more for our community.”
+Henry Ford Allegiance views this gift as an affirmation of our efforts, as well as an encouragement to do even more for our community.”